Tom Sachs: Bronze Collection

 In 2008 and 2009, the artist's Bronze Collection was shown at Lever House, Baldwin Gallery (in Aspen, CO), and the Trocadero in Paris.
 The collection featured large white bronze casts of foamcore Hello Kitty and Miffy foamcore sculptures—a particular style distinctive to the artist.
 In addition, unpainted casts of battery towers, a skateboarding halfpipe, and Le Corbusier's lamps were also shown.
-As of April 2010, the Wind-Up Hello Kitty sculpture is still up at Lever House.

 Knolling

 The term knolling was first used in 1987 by Andrew Kromelow, a janitor at Frank Gehry's furniture fabrication shop.
 At the time, Gehry was designing chairs for Knoll, a company known for Florence Knoll's angular furniture.
 Kromelow would arrange any displaced tools at right angles on all surfaces, and called this routine knolling, in that the tools were arranged in right angles—similar to Knoll furniture.
 The result was an organized surface that allowed the user to see all objects at once.

 Sachs spent two years in Gehry's shop as a fabricator and adopted use of the term from Kromelow.
 Knolling is now integral to his process.
 Sachs adopted the phrase "Always be Knolling" (abbreviated as ABK) as a mantra for his studio (in direct reference to Blake's famous "Always be Closing" in Glengarry Glen Ross), which he expands on in his 2009 studio manual, 10 Bullets: